Rules of the Cleanest Zone Competition

 The detailed criteria and marking system can be found on the Assessment Criteria page.

 The rules for the competition have been carefully designed to ensure that all communities have an equal chance of winning the prize.
 Some areas of Freetown are of course already cleaner than others.
-The competition therefore rewards the greatest improvement in cleanliness in each zone, measured against a baseline assessment which will be undertaken by Freetown City Council’s team of assessors in the very near future.
+The competition therefore rewards the greatest improvement in cleanliness in each zone, measured against a baseline assessment which was undertaken by the Council’s team of assessors in November 2018.

 In headline terms, the rules are designed to: